 Consistent with the airport's Sustainable Airport Master Plan, airfield air cargo facilities will be relocated, redeveloped, or built new, on or directly adjacent to the airfield.
 Existing air cargo facilities not directly impacted by terminal expansion will require redevelopment to increase their processing efficiency.
-Preferably, the total inventory of air cargo warehouse facilities needed to support airline cargo capacity will remain on the airfield; however, insufficient area exists in the near future, and adjacent off-airfield land will be needed to bridge the gap, either on an interim basis, or permanently.
+Preferably, the total inventory of air cargo warehouse facilities needed to support airline cargo capacity will remain on the airfield, however insufficient area exists in the near future, and adjacent off-airfield land will be needed to bridge the gap, either on an interim basis, or permanently.

-- Cargo Handling Facility Area (square footage) - Facility Space Utilization (ratio of the two metrics above)
+- Air Cargo Volume (metric tons) - Cargo Handling Facility Area (square footage) - Facility Space Utilization (ratio of the two metrics above)